Search Engine Optimisation (SEO) has long been the backbone of online visibility. At its heart lies a simple yet crucial component: keywords

 Avoid Keyword Stuffing

 The key is to ensure that long-tail keywords flow naturally within your content.
-Whether it’s in blog posts, product descriptions or landing pages, you need to avoid keyword stuffing.
+Whether it’s in a blog post, posts, product descriptions or landing pages, you need to avoid keyword stuffing.

 Instead, incorporate them into sentences where they make sense and add value.